scipy-conference/scipy_proceedings/papers/sam_morley/roughpy.md

 the understanding of path-like data analysis.

-On top of the streams, RoughPy also provides concrete implementations for elements of the various algebras associated with rough path analysis, such as free tensor algebras, shuffle tensor algebras, and free Lie algebras [see
+On top of the streams, RoughPy also provides concrete implementations for elements of the various algebras associated with rough path analysis.
-@math-bgd-sec].
+These include free tensor algebras, shuffle tensor algebras, and free Lie algebras [see @math-bgd-sec].
-This allows the user to easily manipulate signatures, and other objects, in a more natural manner, and quickly develop methods following the mathematics.
+This allows the user to easily manipulate signatures, and other objects, in a more natural manner.
+This, in turn, allows us to quickly develop methods following the mathematics.

 The paper is organised as follows.
 In the remainder of this section, we give a brief overview of the mathematics associated with rough path theory, and provide